10 Financial Risks and Rewards of Retiring Abroad

 You Can’t Use Medicare Overseas

-You become eligible for Medicare at age 65.
-However, you can't use this government health coverage overseas.
-"Your healthcare is not going to follow you," Hurme said.
+No matter your Medicare eligibility age, you can’t use this government-run health insurance plan overseas.
+“Your healthcare is not going to follow you,” Hurme said.

 “If you’re thinking you’re coming back to the United States, you’re going to have issues and expense getting Medicare coverage back — unless you want to continue to pay your Medicare premium while you’re out of the country,” Hurme said.